Battle of Nakhchivan (1406)

-The Battle of Nakhchivan was fought between Kara Koyunlu under their Bey, Qara Yusuf and the Timurid Empire under the leadership of Timur's grandson Abu Bakr ibn Miran Shah, for control of Azerbaijan on October 14, 1406.
+The Battle of Nakhchivan (Persian: نبرد نخجوان) was fought between Kara Koyunlu under their Bey, Qara Yusuf and the Timurid Empire under the leadership of Timur's grandson Abu Bakr ibn Miran Shah, for control of Azerbaijan on October 14, 1406.
 Qara Yusuf decisively defeated the Timurids in this battle and took over Tabriz, the capital of the region.

 Background

 After Khalil Sultan became king of the Timurid Empire, his brother, Abu Bakr ibn Miran Shah returned with his army to Azerbaijan and expelled the forces of Sultan Ahmed Jalayir from Tabriz.
 Sultan Ahmed went to Aujan and after a consultation with Aujan's local ruler, he determined to return to Baghdad.

 Because Abu Bakr forces can not got into Tabriz, he went to Nakhchivan and summoned Malik Izuddin from Kurdistan, before they jointly agreed to attack the forces of Kara Koyunlu under Qara Yusuf.

 Battle

 The battle between the belligerents was fought on the bank of Aras River on October 14, 1406 (1 Jumada al-awwal 809).
 Qara Yusuf side emerged victorious.
 The demoralised Abu Bakr's troops retreated and on their way back, they pillaged the city of Tabriz.
 This enraged notable Tabrizi which then invited Qara Yusuf to their city.
 Meanwhile, Abu Bakr's side continued their retreat to Sultania and passed their time there during the winter.